Fort Worden Historical State Park

 - 11.2 miles of hiking trails

 - Tennis courts (2)

 The Coast Artillery Museum was established to preserve and interpret coast artillery history with special emphasis on the harbor defenses of Puget Sound as they existed and functioned from the late 1800s to the end of World War II.
 Among the collections and artifacts, visitors will see a three-dimensional scale model of Battery Kinzie showing the design and structure of the massive fortifications and the emplacements for the two 12-inch disappearing guns that were kept in readiness for possible attack from 1910 to 1943.
-The museum is open daily from 11 a.m. to 4 p.m.
+Call (360) 385-0373 for more information.

-The Friends of Fort Worden State Park is a non-profit organization founded in 1993 to provide financial and volunteer support for programs (gift shop) and park improvements (such as trail maintenance, guided walks and interpretive trails).
-To find out more about The Friends of Fort Worden and what they’re doing, visit their website https://www.fwfriends.org/
+The Friends of Fort Worden State Park is a non-profit organization founded in 1993 to provide financial and volunteer support for programs and park improvements (such as trail maintenance, habitat restoration and interpretive trails).
+To find out more about The Friends of Fort Worden and what they’re doing, visit their website.

 - There are several golf courses nearby.